Sunrooms

 Trade permits are issued through the Town’s contracted inspection agency.

-For application forms, requirements, and fees, visit:
+For application forms, requirements, and fees, visit the Building Permit Applications & Fees page.

 4. Inspections